Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: Introduction

-Baryogenesis is one of the mechanisms that attempt to explain the asymmetry, and does so by postulating its dynamic generation in the early universe, during the period between the end of cosmological inflation and reheating, and prior to the onset of nucleosynthesis, via interactions of particles and anti-particles asymmetric in their rates (see refs.~\cite{Cline:2006ts,Riotto:1999yt,Riotto:1998bt} for detailed reviews).
-Because it is impossible to generate the observed asymmetry if the standard model of particle interactions is strictly adhered to, baryogenesis typically requires contributions from \emph{beyond standard model physics} (BSM) not yet independently confirmed by experiments elsewhere.
-Often the solution to generating enough asymmetry by baryogenesis lies in looking at decays of super-heavy bosons in models of Grand Unified Theories (GUT).
-Baryogenesis might also be achieved, without help from GUT, via leptogenesis \cite{FY}.
-This involves the initial generation of an asymmetry in the lepton-antilepton content of the universe and its subsequent conversion to baryon asymmetry by means of sphaleron interactions that violate baryon (\emph{B}) and lepton (\emph{L}) numbers simultaneously, while conserving $B-L$ (see refs.~\cite{DNN,BPY} for excellent reviews on the subject).
-In the present work, we will focus on the constraints that are imposed on models of baryogenesis and leptogenesis by the requirement of some fundamental invariances, namely, CPT and unitarity, in quantum field theories.
+Baryogenesis is a class of mechanisms that attempt to explain the asymmetry by postulating its dynamic generation in the early universe, during the period between the end of cosmological inflation and reheating, and prior to the onset of nucleosynthesis, via interactions of particles and anti-particles asymmetric in their rates (see refs.~\cite{Cline:2006ts,Riotto:1999yt,Riotto:1998bt} for detailed reviews).
+Examples of mechanisms which have been proposed include a) GUT Baryogenesis models \cite{Ignatiev:1978uf,Yoshimura:1978ex,Toussaint:1978br,Dimopoulos:1978kv,Ellis:1978xg, Weinberg:1979bt,Yoshimura:1979gy,Barr:1979ye,WN,Yildiz:1979gx}, b) Electroweak baryogenesis \cite{,Rubakov:1996vz,Riotto:1999yt,Cline:2006ts} , c) the Affleck-Dine mechanism \cite{Affleck:1984fy} and d) Spontaeneous baryogenesis \cite{Cohen:1987vi,Cohen:1988kt}.
+In recent times, however, much attention has been focussed on achieveing Baryogenesis via Leptogenesis \cite{FY}.
+This involves the initial generation of an asymmetry in the lepton-antilepton content of the universe and its subsequent conversion to baryon asymmetry by means of sphaleron interactions that violate baryon (\emph{B}) and lepton (\emph{L}) numbers simultaneously, while conserving $B-L$ (see refs.~\cite{Fong:2013wr,Nardi:2013mha,Pilaftsis:2013nqa,Pilaftsis:2009pk,DiBari:2012fz,DNN,BPY} for reviews on the subject).

+Our work focuses on the constraints that are imposed on models of baryogenesis (including baryogenesis via leptogenesis) by the fundamental invariances of CPT and unitarity in quantum field theories.